emmamarichal/miranda-sans/README.md

 [Static instances](https://github.com/maxthunberg/miranda-sans/tree/main/ofl/mirandasans/static) are included for compatibility with older environments and workflows that do not support variable fonts.

+## Download webfonts (.woff2)
+Ready to use on your website.
+[Download via this link](https://github.com/maxthunberg/miranda-sans/tree/main/webfonts).

 ## Usage

 ### CSS example